 When the Spingolds purchased the property to the east for their swimming pool with salt water piped from the ocean, an exterior flying staircase was added that joined the poolside terraces with their second-floor master bedroom suite.
 The Spingold’s pool became a popular spot for Hollywood stars, like Norma Talmadge and Joan Crawford, to bask in the Palm Beach sun.

 Further north on County Road, Otto Khan, regarded as the “King of New York,” built Oheka, a 23-room Renaissance oceanfront palace designed by Treanor and Fatio.
 Khan was an early seasonal visitor to Palm Beach, hosting the E. T. Stotesburys before they built El Mirasol.

 In 1928 Khan’s daughter, Margaret, married John Barry Ryan, Jr., grandson of financier Thomas Fortune Ryan, known as the richest man in the world.
 One of the most significant arts patrons, Kahn supported the Russian Ballet, the Metropolitan Opera, playwright Eugene O’Neil, as well as the renovation of the Parthenon.
-In 1941 the Graham-Eckes School purchased Kahn’s Palm Beach house, only later selling it and the house was demolished.
+In 1941 the Graham-Eckes School purchased Kahn’s Palm Beach house, only later selling it.

 In Midtown at 160 Barton Avenue, Jules Bache’s winter cottage, La Colmena, was an Addison Mizner design, its distinctive 45-foot living room is all that remains of the original, as it is now referred to as “The Ballroom House.”
 Bache purchased the house from the Angier B. Duke estate following Duke’s death in 1923.
 Bache’s clients included J. D. Rockefeller, Edward Harriman and Jay Gould.